olw-2001/unity-procedural/README.md

 The map was intended to be infinite via a chunk system, but this was not implemented due to time.
 The levels are a fixed size.

 ## Running the game
 ### **A build of this game is missing from this repo.
-Trying to build results in a lot of editor errors that I cannot fix.
+Trying to build results in a lot of ambiguous editor errors that I cannot fix.
 The game is still working, but there is no build version.**

 This project does not require much computational power, so the resources required should be very low. **The exact requirements are not known**